Coins and Banknotes of Vietnam

 Vietnam P-20, 10 Dong 1948

 After years of research, we have contacted several Chinese collectors, and so far, only two denominations have been found: One Yuan and Five Yuan.
-These are rare samples of foreign currency printed on Vietnamese money paper before the establishment of the State Bank.
+These are rare samples of foreign currency printed on Vietnamese banknote paper before the establishment of the State Bank.

 China S3720, Yunnan-Guangxi-Guizhou 5 Yuan 1949 banknote